 You already know that your teen daughter is trying to establish her independence and her own style.
-She’s trying to balance that independence and individuality while fitting into that crazy little box that defines “popular”.
+She’s trying to balance that independence and individuality while fitting into the crazy little box that defines “popular”.
 The stress of that is overwhelming, right?
 You remember.
-Our adult selves know now that there are other things that feel far more stressful than popularity and the cute boy in science class and nagging parents who make you dinner every day and get you to school and make sure you clean your room.
+Our adult selves are so sure that there are other things far more stressful than popularity and the cute boy in science class and nagging parents who make you dinner every day and get you to school.
 It can be tough to put yourself in her shoes.
 But if you think about it, doesn’t she want the same thing that you do?
 To come home to a place that feels like her own?
 A place that feels safe?
 A place that feels calming and rejuvenating?

-It may just be that her idea of those things and your idea of those things is very different.
-I know my mom didn’t want her walls covered with cut outs from Elle and Rolling Stone.
-To me, that was home.
-I’m not suggesting you let your daughter go hog wild with the magazines.
+It is possible that her idea of those things and your idea of those things is very different.
+My mom certainly didn’t want her walls covered with cut outs from Elle and Rolling Stone, but to me, that was home.
+I’m not suggesting that you let your daughter go hog wild with the magazines.
 There is, however, something to be said for jumping into redecorating your daughter’s room *with* her as she battles through her teen years.
-Planning her room allows her to take ownership of her own space and show her independence.
+Planning her room allows her to take ownership of her own space and demonstrate her independence.
 You can add a budgeting element to the project so that she learns to work within one.
-The coolest part of decorating with your kids?
-You never know what you are going to learn about them.
+The coolest part about decorating with your kids instead of for them?
+You never know what you are going to learn about your kids or yourself.
 Wouldn’t it be great if she learned some things about herself too?

-So you are with me.
-You've decided to throw caution to the wind and design a room with a teenager who’s mind changes with the wind.
-Oh, yeah, and some days, she doesn’t even want to talk to you.
+Let's assume that you've decided to throw caution to the wind and design a room with a teenager who’s mind changes more often than you can track.
 How do you start?
-Start where the two of you are.
+Some days, she doesn’t even want to talk to you.
+That happens.
+The easiest place to start is where the two of you are.
 If you like to go shopping together, start with picking out some throw pillows or wall art or bedding.
 Does she love color?
 Go to the paint store and explore palettes.
-You can start on the sofa with a bowl of cookie dough and Pinterest.
+You can start on the sofa with a bowl of cookie dough and Pinterest on your respective phones.
 It doesn’t really matter where you start.
 It’s just decorating.
 Yes, there are rules, and yes, there is an order to things, and yes, there is a system, but none of that matters as you get started with your daughter on a project together.
 There will be time for all of the steps once your daughter is on board.

 Once you’ve gotten your daughter engaged in the idea of decorating her room, there are three things that need to happen before you even make your first purchase (yes, I know I told you that you could shop for pillows already and that’s fine, we will come back to that).
 First, you need to come up with a plan.